MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 To overwrite the creation time of an extent, provide an alternate `creationTime` in the [data ingestion properties](../../ingestion-properties.md).
 This can be useful for retention purposes, such as if you want to reingest data but don't want it to appear as if it arrived late.

-## Extent tagging
+## Extent tags

+An *extent tag* is a string that describes properties common to all data in an extent.
+Multiple tags can be attached to an extent as part of its metadata.
-Kusto supports attaching multiple optional *extent tags* to the extent, as part of its metadata.
-An extent tag, or simply *tag*, is a string that is associated with the extent.
-You can use the [.show extents](./show-extents.md) commands to see the tags associated with an extent, and the [extent-tags()](../query/extenttagsfunction.md) function to see the tags associated with records in an extent.
+When extents merge, their tags also merge.
+Use the [.show extents](./show-extents.md) command to see the tags associated with an extent, and the [extent-tags()](../query/extenttagsfunction.md) function to see the tags associated with records in an extent.

-Extent tags can be used to efficiently describe properties that are common to all of the data in the extent.
-For example, you could add an extent tag during ingestion, that indicates the source of the ingested data, and use that tag later.
-Since the extents describe data, when two or more merge, their associated tags also merge.
-The resulting extent's tags will be the union of all the tags of those merged extents.
+Extent tags can be used to describe properties that are common to all of the data in the extent.
+For example, add an extent tag during ingestion that indicates the source of the ingested data and use that tag later to perform some analysis.

-Kusto assigns a special meaning to all extent tags whose start with [drop-by](#drop-by-extent-tags) or [ingest-by](#ingest-by-extent-tags).
+> [!IMPORTANT]
+> Tags starting with `drop-by:` or `ingest-by:` have specific meanings.
+For more information, see [drop-by extent tags](#drop-by-extent-tags) and [ingest-by extent tags](#ingest-by-extent-tags).

-### 'drop-by:' extent tags
+### `drop-by:` extent tags

 Tags that start with a `drop-by:` prefix can be used to control which other extents to merge with.
 Extents that have the same set of `drop-by:` tags can be merged together, but they won't be merged with other extents if they have a different set of `drop-by:` tags.